Blind238/SwipeTable/src/pages/reports/internship-report.md

 # 2. The Assignment
 `Insert`
+## 2.1 Use Case
+The use case was the starting point for the assignment.
+From the use case I was able to determine the requirements, personas and scenarios.
+What follows is the use case verbatim.

+**Use case data grid plugin**
+It's important for many automatisation applications to oversee large amounts of datasets.

+At Lunatech we create such applications for a number of our customers.
+However, the usage of such data grids tends to only run on the desktop.
+In fact, it is usually recommended to use a powerful desktop.

+One of our logistics customers uses shipping data from within the warehouse and therefore need a desktop setup on site.
+It would be preferable to use a tablet to be able to access this data as portability would be a huge asset.
+Memory and CPU constraints make this a non-viable option.

+To make a light weight web front-end we need to know how to serve and render the data in way that will work on Post-PC devices.
+How small can we go?

 # 3. Project
 `With short description, my part of it, my process and the choices I’ve made, and ‘verantwoording competenties’.`